Sets in Python

 - Efficiency: optimized for fast membership testing

-Sets are based on the mathematical concept of sets, making them ideal for union, intersection, and difference operations.
+Because sets are based on the mathematical concept, they support union, intersection, and difference operations.

 Creating sets